cdrummey216/dead-mans-switch/README.md

 Download this repo and open a terminal.
 Run ‘sudo bash ./install.sh’, and then enter your Linux username.
 This install process will copy code to your localhost (in /var/www/html) and create/start the dead man’s switch service (in /etc/systemd/system).
 It will also create a folder on your desktop called /dms_files and these are the files that will be delivered as email attachments when the switch is activated.

 Now, go to your ‘localhost’ in a browser to configure your switch and to update your timestamp.
-Or, you can always rely on 'sudo bash /var/www/html/dms-update.sh' to update your timestamp.
+Or, you can rely on 'sudo bash /var/www/html/dms-update.sh'.

-So, this is 'goodbye', this is 'until next timestamp...' ~deadman
+So, this is 'goodbye', this is 'to whomever it may concern', this is 'until your next timestamp...' ~deadman